 - Brand.
 So users can see the brands in order to find the ones they want.

 - Customer Favorites.
-Which ones have been hearted or liked the most by customers.
+Which tells you the ones that have been hearted or liked the most by customers.

 - Most Popular.
-This category “Sort by combination of product views, sales velocity, look to book, and availability”
+This category “Sorts by combination of product views, sales velocity, look to book, and availability”.

 - Prices high to low.
 Self-explanatory and standard.